smith-kyle/animalese-to-text/README.md

 # Animalese To Text

-This project is an attempt to train a speech to text model using Animalese.
+An attempt to train a speech to text model using Animalese.

-The dataset in `/data` contains 855 unique audio samples spoken by Blathers.
+`/data` contains 855 audio samples spoken by Blathers.
-These samples were collected from this Youtube playlist: [Animal Crossing: New Horizons (no commentary)](https://www.youtube.com/playlist?list=PLhv3KSMy-FY4SSA_QfRhfw9sdBif09cOk)
-The samples were gathered and transribed using the scripts in `/data_collection`.
+Videos were collected from this Youtube playlist: [Animal Crossing: New Horizons (no commentary)](https://www.youtube.com/playlist?list=PLhv3KSMy-FY4SSA_QfRhfw9sdBif09cOk) then transribed with the scripts in `/data_collection`.

 ## Data Format